-He was so upset he locked himself in the bathroom and yelled, “Go away and don’t ever come back!”
+He was so upset that he locked himself in the bathroom and yelled, “Go away and don’t ever come back!”

 I didn’t want this to be a common response, or have the kind of relationship with my kids where retorts are commonplace.
-But I also understood that his feelings were valid, even if he had said harsh words in the process.
+But I also understood that his hurt feelings were valid, even if he had said harsh words in the process.

 What to do when your child says hurtful things to you

 At some point or another, we’ll all hear hurtful words from our kids.

 Yours might throw a tantrum and scream, “Die now!”
 He’ll say he doesn’t love you (or even that he hates you) and that you’re not his friend anymore.

 It’s hurtful and devastating, even if you know he doesn’t completely understand what he’s saying.
 You know he’s frustrated, but that’s no excuse to resort to saying negative things.

 Thankfully, I found that certain steps can make this phase, if it is one, pass quickly.
 It all boils down to how we respond, and the role we play in it as well.
 Take a look at these tips so you know what to do when your child says hurtful things to you:

 1. Don’t take your child’s hurtful words personal

 Hearing your child say hurtful things is hard to stomach, especially when they’re offensive.
 She may have hurled insults at how you look, the meals you cook, or even how you say things.